-his form shall be submitted by [Insert DEADLINE] ubmit the form to: [Insert Film Festival Coordinator Contact Information]
+Official AIHEC Film Festival Registration Form

-ribal College:
+This form shall be submitted by Submit the form to: [Insert Film i [Insert DEADLINE] n Festival Coordinator Contact Info ormation]

-Immaker Name:
+Tribal College:

-Im Title:
+Filmmaker Name:

-Immaker email:Phone:
+Film Title:

-enre (Circle One)
+Filmmaker email: Phone:

-ction Adventure Comedy Crime Drama Documentary Historical Horror
+Genre (Circle One)

-cience Fiction War Western Animation Experimental/Avant Garde Hybrid
+Action Adventure Comedy Crime Drama Documentary H istorical Horror

-tory/Plot/Summary
+Science Fiction War Wester rn Animation Experimental/Avant Garde Hybrid

-irector(s):
+Story/Plot/Summary

-irector(s) of Photography:
+Director(s):

-ditor(s):
+Director(s) of Photography:

-creen Writer(s):
+Editor(s): · · · · · · · · · · · · · · · · · · ·

-amera Crew:
+Screen Writer(s):

-echnical Crew:
+Technical Crew:

-ctor(s):
+to post his/her film on the AIHI the TCJ contest or submit their e student enters his/her film in the A EC YouTube Channel.
+Contestants film electronically at TCJStudent.o c, students give TCJ permission to p agree to provide a duplicate D' $rg$ .
+This form will serve as the VD or copy of their entries for official entry form for said

-y checking the line below, the student enters his/her film in the AIHEC TCJ Student film constrained in the AIHEC YouTube Channel.
-Contestants agree to provide a duplication of the AIHEC YouTube Channel.
+Yes, I would like to en ter the TCJ film contest and post m y film on the AIHEC YouTube e Channel.

-By checking the line below, the student enters his/her film in the AIHEC TCJ Student film contest and gives AIHEC permission to post his/her film on the AIHEC YouTube Channel.
-Contestants agree to provide a duplicate DVD or copy of their entries for the TCJ contest or submit their film electronically at TCJStudent.org.
-This form will serve as the official entry form for said contest.
-By entering the contest, students give TCJ permission to post their film on the TCJStudent.org website and the AIHEC YouTube Channel.
+No, I do not wish to en nter the contest or post my film on the he AIHEC YouTube Channel.

-Yes, I would like to enter the TCJ film contest and post my film on the AIHEC YouTube Channel.
+I certify that the Tribal College participants listed on the as actors, crew, directors, editors, or writ ers meet all eligibility guidelines

-\\\\\No, I do not wish to enter the contest or post my film on the AIHEC YouTube Channel.
+of the American Indian Higher Education Consortium (AIHEC) an d are eligible to participate in the AIHEC Student Conference.

-I certify that the Tribal College participants listed on the as actors, crew, directors, editors, or writers meet all eligibility guidelines of the American Indian Higher Education Consortium (AIHEC) and are eligible to participate in the AIHEC Student Conference.
+O' TOUGH LAB . () D.

-Signature - TCU Student Director(s)
+Signature - TCU Student Direc tor(s) Date